 - Open iTunes and delete all the files.

-Fix 4: Try Restoring iPhone on Alternate PC
+Solution #5: Try Restoring iPhone on an Alternate Mac/PC

-Like I said in the above section, sometimes the PC can affect the process, therefore, without wasting more time, try to restore iPhone on an alternate PC, see if this works, or else continue to the next procedure.
+As I said in the above section, sometimes the PC can affect the process.
+Therefore, without wasting more time, try to restore the iPhone on an alternate PC, see if this works, or continue to the following procedure.

-This is the last solution that you can try to fix the iPhone 11 Stuck on recovery mode, or any iPad, iPhone.
-The DFU mode makes the iPhone unresponsive, all you can see is a Black screen on iPhone, but it can be operated from the computer.
+This is the last solution you can try to fix the iPhone Stuck in recovery mode, or any iPad, iPhone.
+The DFU mode makes the iPhone unresponsive; all you can see is a Black screen on the iPhone, but it can be operated from the computer.

 If you haven’t put the iPhone in DFU mode before, then don’t worry, you’ll get through it, after several attempts.